 NPR: Mary Louise Kelly

-A Georgia native, Kelly's first job as a local political reporter at the Atlanta Journal-Constitution began her journalism career.
+A Georgia native, Kelly's first job was pounding the streets as a local political reporter at the Atlanta Journal-Constitution.
 In 1996, she made the leap to broadcasting, joining the team that launched Public Radio International's The World.
-The following year Kelly moved to London to work as a producer for CNN and as a senior producer, host, and foreign correspondent for the BBC World Service.
-Over the years, her assignments have taken her around the world: to the Afghan-Pakistan border, to mosques in Hamburg, to refugee camps during the Kosovo conflict, to the peace talks that ended decades of violence in Northern Ireland and to the Iraqi desert.
+The following year Kelly moved to London to work as a producer for CNN and as a senior producer, host, and reporter for the BBC World Service.

-Kelly graduated from Harvard University in 1993 with a bachelor's degree in government and French history and literature.
+Kelly graduated from Harvard University in 1993 with degrees in government and French language and literature.
 Two years later, she completed a master's degree in European Studies at Cambridge University in England.